The short answer is yes; antlers are safe for dogs.

 Antlers are extensions of the skull of the family Cervidae (Deer) that are shed and regrown every year during the rutting season.
 The male deer (stags) use these boney extrusions to control their harem, attract females, and fight any competing overzealous males that may want to challenge the local stud.

 Antlers are made up of bone, cartilage, fibrous tissue, and blood vessels and are as tough as nails.
-You do not want to be on a receiving end of a charging Stag.
+You do not want to be on the receiving end of a charging Stag.

 Because of this, antlers make fantastic dog chews due to their durability and robustness.